j19sch/fourhourtester/_solutions/Modelling_SandeepGarg.markdown

 ## Exercise

+**User Tour**

-**User Tour** So here are few Features I would love to have in this Calendar
+_So here are few Features I would love to have in this Calendar app_

-**Setting Reminders through Voice -** Birthdays (most forgotten), Anniversary, Bill Payment, My Training Days.
+_Setting Reminders through Voice -_ Birthdays (most forgotten), Anniversary, Bill Payment, My Training Days.
 So basically setting reminders.
 Through Voice, though (I would Love it).
 I don’t like typing in apps, supporting voice is needed.

-**Notification diversity (Email, WhatsApp, SMS, Voice assistance)**
+_Notification diversity (Email, WhatsApp, SMS, Voice assistance)_

-**Create my Calendar** - I am curious to use this feature, and I need to know what value it adds; how different it is from my standard calendar (Curious to Explore)
+_Create my Calendar_ - I am curious to use this feature, and I need to know what value it adds; how different it is from my standard calendar (Curious to Explore)

-**Importing / Sharing of Other Calendars **- I want to set my dates in sync with at least my Wife and some close friends, so that we can plan something together as we are all working - yes, I can do through some Taps, no issues (It would be great to see this)
+_Importing and Sharing of Other Calendars_ - I want to set my dates in sync with at least my Wife and some close friends, so that we can plan something together as we are all working - yes, I can do through some Taps, no issues (It would be great to see this)

-**Holidays **(at least India and the USA) - My work locations and from where people can often contact me - Voice would be excellent, but taps would work (A should have for such a brand)
+_Holidays_ - My work locations and from where people can often contact me - Voice would be excellent, but taps would work (A should have for such a brand)

-**Privacy of my data**
+_Privacy of my data_

-**Note: **I didn’t explore the application yet except for setting a reminder by typing text and then using Google Now to set a reminder.
+**Note:** I didn’t explore the application yet except for setting a reminder by typing text and then using Google Now to set a reminder.
 Google Now is awesome

 **Data Elements**: From Data elements, I interpret the "data” (input, output, stored) that this Calendar Application Takes in, process, store, transport, purge usually during CRUD operations, Migrations, Import / Export, and Reporting to name a few to start with